mrtom/SSVC/README.md

     #import <SSVC/SSVC.h>
 ```

-* Create a basic instance of the view checker object:
+* Create a basic instance of the view checker object somewhere, for example in your designated initialiser:

 ```objc
     SSVC *viewChecker = [SSVC new];
 ```

-* Call ```'checkVersion:```':
+* Call ```checkVersion:```:

 ```objc
   [viewChecker checkVersion];
 ```

-* This will cause SSVC to send an HTTP GET request to the server you specified above with the follow parameters:
+* This will cause SSVC to send an HTTP GET request to the server you specified above with the following parameters:
-    * SSVCLatestVersionKey - The version key of your application, i.e. 1.0
+    * SSVCLatestVersionKey - The version key of the application currently running, i.e. 1.0
-    * SSVCLatestVersionNumber - The vesrion (build) number of your application, i.e. 4354667
+    * SSVCLatestVersionNumber - The vesrion (build) number of the application currently running, i.e. 16809984
     * SSVCClientProtocolVersion - The version of the protocol used by SSVC, currently 1

 SSVC expects your server to return a simple JSON object, with the following format.
 Note, all fields are optional: